There are seafood restaurants in Penang that have been around for generations!

 Conclusion

-Seafood restaurants in Penang are dime a dozen.
-They can take the form of hawker centres, or family-run stalls and restaurants.
+Penang seafood restaurants are dime a dozen.
+Be it hawker centres, or family-run stalls and restaurants.

 The majority showcase Chinese-cuisine.
 Although some places have unique types of seafood.
 Including imported seafood!

-To break up the monotony, we have a few places in this list that do branch away from the status quo!
+To break up the monotony, we have a few places in this list of best seafood restaurants in Penang that do branch away from the status quo!